CopperEgg/apidocs/revealmetrics/tags.md

 In the following example, a tag named "ElasticBeanstalk" will be applied to one existing custom object, with idv of AMAZONA-TS5KSQ6.

 Note: the format of the Custom Object Create Tag API call is somewhat different than the Create Tag calls for System and Probe.
-  The tag is specified 'tag=TAGID', and the custom object ids are specified at 'ids=CUSTOMOBJECTID1,CUSTOMOBJECTID2'
+  The tag is specified 'tag=TAG_ID', and the custom object ids are specified at 'ids=CUSTOMOBJECT_ID1,CUSTOMOBJECT_ID2'

-CURL Command:
+####CURL Command, and variations:
 {% highlight sh %}
-curl -u APIKEY:U -XPOST https://api.copperegg.com/v2/revealmetrics/tags.json -d 'tag=ElasticBeanstalk&ids=AMAZONA-TS5KSQ6'
+curl -u <APIKEY>:U -XPOST https://api.copperegg.com/v2/revealmetrics/tags.json -d 'tag=ElasticBeanstalk&ids=AMAZONA-TS5KSQ6'
 {% endhighlight %}

 Response is Status 200, empty JSON:

 {% highlight sh %}
-{

-}
+{}
 {% endhighlight %}

-Remove
+##Delete
 -------
-Remove a tag from one custom object.
+Delete a tag from one custom object.

 Required params:
-* a tag, where the TAG is part of the path
+TAG_ID as part of the path

+CUSTOMOBJECT_ID
-* the Id of the custom object from which the tag will be removed, the CUSTOMOBJECTID
+the Id of the custom object from which the tag will be removed

 Note: the format of the Custom Object Remove Tag API call is somewhat different than the Remove Tag calls for System and Probe.
-  The TAG is specified as part of the path; the custom object ids are specified as 'ids=[CUSTOMOBJECTID1,CUSTOMOBJECTID2]'
+  The TAG_ID is specified as part of the path; the custom object ids are specified as 'ids=[CUSTOMOBJECT_ID1,CUSTOMOBJECT_ID2]'

-CURL Command:
+####CURL Command, and variations:
 {% highlight sh %}
-curl -XDELETE -u APIKEY:U https://api.copperegg.com/v2/revealmetrics/tags/TAG.json -d 'ids[]=CUSTOMOBJECTID'
+curl -XDELETE -u <APIKEY>:U https://api.copperegg.com/v2/revealmetrics/tags/TAG.json -d 'ids[]=CUSTOMOBJECT_ID'
 {% endhighlight %}

-CURL Response:
+####CURL Response:

 Response is Status 200, empty JSON:

 {% highlight sh %}
-{

-}
+{}
 {% endhighlight %}

 In the following example, the tag 'ElasticBeanstalk' will be removed from the custom object AMAZONA-TS5KSQ6, (see the Show example).

-CURL Command:
+####CURL Command, and variations:
 {% highlight sh %}
-curl -XDELETE -u APIKEY:U https://api.copperegg.com/v2/revealmetrics/tags/ElasticBeanstalk.json -d 'ids[]=AMAZONA-TS5KSQ6'
+curl -XDELETE -u <APIKEY>:U https://api.copperegg.com/v2/revealmetrics/tags/ElasticBeanstalk.json -d 'ids[]=AMAZONA-TS5KSQ6'
 {% endhighlight %}